Warriors say Curry sidelined with left leg injury - WHIZ News

 If Curry — or any of the other 24 players selected to the NBA All-Star Game — cannot participate in the Feb.
 19 contest, Commissioner Adam Silver will select a replacement.
 Starters were chosen by a formula that included voting from fans, media and NBA players.
 Reserves were picked by NBA coaches.

 Curry already has had one extended absence of the season, missing 11 games from Dec.
 16 through Jan.
 7 with a shoulder injury.
-The Warriors went 6-5 in those games.
+The Warriors went 6-5 in those games, and has five games left before the All-Star break.

+“We just got through a stretch without him … and held our own,” Kerr said.
+“We know we can hold our own now.
+We went through this last year when he missed I think the final 10 games of the season or so and obviously went on a great run in the playoffs.
+We have some experience with this and we’re confident that we can keep things going and be where we want to be by the end of the year.”

 The Warriors, like many teams in the Western Conference, have very little room for error in the playoff chase.
 Golden State is 27-26 and entered Sunday seventh in the West — three games back of third-place Sacramento but only one game ahead of 11th-place Portland.